What do you think Vitamin C is for?

 Vitamins have always been consumed with the belief that they are essential and can only do good things with very little or no toxicities even at supraphysiological doses.
 The “more is better” philosophy is encouraged and side effects are dismissed.

 Interestingly with so much research on vitamin C over so many years showing negligible effects from supplementation at doses beyond what is necessary to correct deficiencies the standard doses used by the general population far exceed what the science says we need.
-Furthermore research shows that vitamin C supplementation greater than 100-250mg per day for disease prevention at doses as little as 500mg daily can contribute negligible and in some cases negative results for cardiovascular disease, cancer, aging, and all-cause mortality.
+Furthermore research shows that vitamin C supplementation greater than 100-250mg per day for disease prevention at doses as little as 500mg daily can contribute negligible and in some cases negative results for cardiovascular disease, cancer, ageing, and all-cause mortality.

 Even with all of these new discoveries in the public domain high dose supplements of various forms of vitamin C are readily purchased over the counter and with encouragement or prescription from healthcare professionals and consumed by the general public and with the assumption that it is without risk and free of side effects means that the negative effects are usually dismissed or attributed to something else.